garfieldmoore/garfieldmoore.github.io/_pages/about.md

 I've gone on to help build teams and technology for large and small organisations as well as working in various stage start-ups.

-I now specialise in software architecture, devops and agile enginnering practices.
+I now specialise in software architecture, devops and agile engineering practices.

 ---